 Dramstad, W.E., J.D.
 Olson and R.T.T.
 Forman.
 1996.
 Landscape ecology principles in landscape architecture and land-use planning.
 Washington, D.C.: Island Press.
-Available as hard copy or e-book.
+Available in print or as e-book.

-A course packet will be available at the UO Bookstore.
+A course packet will be available at the UO Bookstore, and contains detailed information on grading, attendance, readings, assignments and other course requirements.